 Complaint or Indictment

-When a prosecutor decides to prosecute a person based on a claim, they must prepare a charging document and file it with the court.
+When a prosecutor decides to prosecute a person based on a claim, they prepare a charging document.
+And then they file it with the court.
 The two main types of charging documents are a criminal Complaint and a Grand Jury Indictment.
 Both contain criminal charges.

 Most cases in Minnesota District Court begin with a charging document called a Complaint.
 (In United States District Court, the alternative to criminal charges in an Indictment, is an Information or a Complaint.)